How I Traveled Across Europe for Less Than €300. (Honest Guide)

 Step One: Choose Your Destination with Your Head, Not Your Heart.

-The first golden rule is this: Europe is not one piece.
-There is a vast difference between Paris and Budapest, between Amsterdam and Utrecht, between Berlin and Leipzig.
-If you travel to London or Paris with a 300-euro budget, it will evaporate in two days at most.
+The first golden rule of budget travel is simple: Europe is not priced equally.
+There is a massive cost difference between Paris and Budapest, or Amsterdam and Kraków.
+If you visit expensive Western European cities with a 300-euro budget, your money will disappear in two days.

 Step Two: Flight Tickets — This Is Where You Win or Lose.